AurelienBesnier/spice/doc/guide.rst

 |
 | In our tool, for each simulation of each spectral range, we will always run the same simulation of photon mapping.
 So the result final isn't include the factor of spectral heterogeneity.
 That is why we need the spectral heterogeneity file to correct the final results of simulation before doing the calculations before that.
 |
 | After correcting the factor of heterogeneity, we will calibrate the result by using the calibration point file.
-This file contains the received energies measured in reality on the positions of some captors which is used in the simulation.
+This file contains the received energies measured in reality on the positions of some sensors which is used in the simulation.
 With these values, we will use the method ``Linear Regression`` to calculate the coefficients to convert the results of simulation to irradiance (a unit used to measure the power of energy).
 |
-| This function is only working with the simulation of captors.
+| This function is only working with the simulation of sensors.

 Visualize the room
 ------------------